sj-p/vlast/README.md

 ----
 * support including image URLs in output
 * support specifying a page range, and fetch data for each page consecutively
-* support setting date/time format on the command line
 * vlast ought to drop all superfluous API parameters when fetching data (this is as yet only partially implemented)